 Applications are accepted on a year-round basis.
 Students interested in the part-time Dental Assisting Program or additional program information should consult with the program director at (626) 585-7243.

+Recommended Preparation:

 Eligibility for English 100 or equivalent.

 Additional Courses Required for the Associate in Science Degree:

 Consult with a Counselor to determine which classes qualify to receive credit in the general education categories of Natural Sciences, Behavioral Sciences, Humanities, Language and Rationality, American Institutions, Health Education, and Physical Activity for the Associate in Science degree.

+Program Outcomes:

 - 1. Demonstrate technical skills and abilities, safety and infection control procedures as outlined by the California Dental Practice Act.
-(DA 100, 108, 110, 123A, 123B, 125, 127, 135, 140, 142). - 2.
-Exhibit professional growth, behavior, knowledge and development; foster empathy and concern; and work toward a commitment of excellence at all times (all DA courses). - 3.
-Exhibit communication and conflict skills and strategies that are effective with individuals and groups who are diverse in age, gender or culture (all DA courses).
+(DA 100, 108, 110, 123A, 123B, 125, 127, 135, 140, 142).

+- Exhibit professional growth, behavior, knowledge and development; foster empathy and concern; and work toward a commitment of excellence at all times (all DA courses).

+- Exhibit communication and conflict skills and strategies that are effective with individuals and groups who are diverse in age, gender or culture (all DA courses).

-DA 100 DA 108 DA 110 DA 111 DA 123A DA 123B DA 124
+Requirements for the Certificate of Achievement (32 units):

+DA 100

+DA 108

+DA 110

+DA 110

+DA 123A

+DA 123B

+DA 124

+DA 127

+DA 135

+DA 140

+Recommended electives: